Can a name really make or break your business?

 Why a rigorous naming process is necessary…

 If I say “Hitler”, how do you feel?
-If I say “Gandhi”, how do you feel.
-Likewise, names not only evoke an emotional (and often visual) response, but can also categorise your company and connect with a specific audience.
+If I say “Gandhi”, how do you feel?
+Likewise, names not only evoke an emotional (and often visual) response but can also categorize your company and connect with a specific audience.
 There are many layers to a good name that all need to be considered, and all contribute to the level of success of that name, so keep reading to find out for yourself how to create a truly kickass name.